Updated on April 22, 2021

 Step 6: Best practices and safety precautions post-vaccination

 Once someone receives the vaccine (first and/or second dose), it is still important to keep practicing physical distancing and other safety precautions.
-Keep wearing your mask, keep your distance, and keep gatherings small.
+Keep wearing your mask in public, keep your distance, and keep gatherings small.

 While we understand that this isn’t necessarily what people want to hear, it is the best way to protect our friends and loved ones who have yet to be vaccinated.